pedrolara-boop/StashStudioSync/README.md

 6. The plugin should now appear in your Stash plugins list

+> **Note**: The plugin uses `stashStudioMetadataMatcherPlugin.py` which is optimized for plugin operation with a higher fuzzy threshold (95) by default.

 ### As a Standalone Script

 1. Clone this repository: